olioapps/ui_template/README.md

 ## Quotes policy

-Unless there is no choice, single quotes for strings.
+Unless there is no choice, double quotes for strings.

 ## URL Path Conventions